Chart Color Schemes

 Bull Creek has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Bull Creek's population was approximately 8,828 as of February 2026.
-This figure represents an increase of 798 people since the 2021 Census, which reported a population of 8,030.
-The growth is inferred from the estimated resident population of 8,650 in June 2024 and an additional 88 validated new addresses since the Census date.
-This results in a population density of 2,122 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Bull Creek's growth rate of 9.9% since the census is close to that of its SA3 area (11.3%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+Based on AreaSearch's analysis, Bull Creek's population is around 8,828 as of Feb 2026.
+This reflects an increase of 798 people (9.9%) since the 2021 Census, which reported a population of 8,030 people.
+The change is inferred from the estimated resident population of 8,650 from the ABS as of June 2024 and an additional 88 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,122 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Bull Creek's 9.9% growth since the census positions it within 1.4 percentage points of the SA3 area (11.3%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS' latest Greater Capital Region projections released in 2023, based on 2022 data.
-Based on projected demographic shifts, Bull Creek is expected to grow by 1,350 persons to 2041, reflecting a total gain of 13.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above-median population growth of statistical areas across the nation is projected, with the area expected to grow by 1,350 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population